If you have an abundance of cookware in your kitchen but limited storage, you’ll need to know these seven space-saving ways to organize pots and pans.

 Another simple storage solution for heavy-duty pans is a tier rack.
 These are designed from sturdy materials to support heavy, or cast iron pans or skillets.
 Such pan racks can hold up to five pans, and can either be stored vertically or horizontally in cabinets.
 If you’re short on space, you can always place them on countertops, which is a great way to display your favorite cookware.

 Knowing how to declutter your kitchen can make all the difference in making a small room look bigger.
 Or if your home lacks natural light, here’s how to brighten a dark room for top tips and tricks.
-Plus, check out these 7 space-saving ways to organize shoes in your entryway, and buy you more room.
+Plus, check out these 7 space-saving ways to organize shoes in your entryway and 7 kitchen storage mistakes you're making right now.